dhh1128/codecraft.co/what-is-a-software-architect.md

 2. Be a keeper of a technical vision/roadmap that supports the business/market vision optimally.
 Give feedback, based on that vision, about the technical tradeoffs implied by various potential business plans before those plans are codified into a plan of record, or before they are accepted as a change request.

-3. Articulate to engineering the technical guidelines that should inform a new release, including the considerations behind various tradeoffs -- and get formal buyoff from both engineering and PM on those guidelines.
+3. Articulate to engineering the technical guidelines that should inform a new release, including the considerations behind various tradeoffs &mdash; and get formal buyoff from both engineering and PM on those guidelines.
 Participate in design reviews to guarantee that appropriate tradeoffs are honored and embodied correctly.

 4. Do forward-looking research and proof-of-concept work to drive risk out of potential directions on the technical roadmap.